N-45div/FitFlow/README.md

 - Some features may behave differently
 - Higher confidence in data persistence on Legacynet

-### How to Check Your Network
-Your current deployment is on **Legacynet** with process ID:
+Our current deployment is on **Legacynet** with process ID:
 ```
-rUSeoWKlj0awVosFeerZklwjryHxoeUYxIA8v0WrlrQ
+LAUcVFHNqenk6iPBvQDao-mcZSXFOlF0dKeKHtv73_g
 ```